GitHub

 Pre-cutover checklist (per partner, run for pdp7, pdp10, and pdp24):

 1. Send the partner contact the full swarm NAT IP set across both environments (from §2).
+Per the 2026-05-12 policy revision, include the us-west1 reserve IPs alongside the us-central1 active set — that way the partner does one round of change-control, not two.
 Communicating both envs at once minimizes partner change-control churn:

 2. Ask the partner to enumerate every IP of ours they currently allowlist — both prod and non-prod, if applicable.
 Capture this in the audit’s confirmed-partners table so we know which entries to clean up post-migration.